kantale/MutationInfo/README.md

 * If the variant is in HGVS then:
     * Try to parse the variant with the [biocommon/hgvs](https://bitbucket.org/biocommons/hgvs) parser.
     * If the parse fails then look if the variant contains some common mistakes in HGVS formatting.
 Correct if possible and then try again.
 For example remove parenthesis in the following variant: `NM_001042351.1:-1923(A>C)`
     * If parse still fails then make a request to the [mutalyzer.nl](https://mutalyzer.nl/).
-For example `NT_005120.15:c.IVS1-72T>G` is parsed only from mutalyzer and not from biocommons/hgvs
+For example `NT_005120.15:c.IVS1-72T>G` is parsed only from mutalyzer but not from biocommons/hgvs

-there are numerous tools that extract meta-information of variants, these tools are highly specific.
-This tools mainly is a wrapper to
+    * If biocommons/hgvs parses the variant then use the [variantmapper](http://hgvs.readthedocs.org/en/latest/examples/manuscript-example.html#project-genomic-variant-to-a-new-transcript) method to locate the location of the variant in the reference assembly.
+    * If this method fails then use the [pyhgvs](https://github.com/counsyl/hgvs) package and the `hgvs_to_vcf` method to convert the variant in a [VCF](https://en.wikipedia.org/wiki/Variant_Call_Format) entry.
+    * If this method fails then look at the [LOVD](http://www.lovd.nl/3.0/home) database.

+If all the aforementioned methods fail then download the FASTA sequence of the trascript of the variant from [NCBI database](http://www.ncbi.nlm.nih.gov/nuccore) and perform a [blat search](https://genome.ucsc.edu/cgi-bin/hgBlat?command=start) from UCSC.
+This methods performs an alignment search of the fasta sequence in the reference assembly.
+In case this succeeds then report the location of the variant in the reference genome.

+## Installation
 Requires 13 GB disk space.